Wolf Ranch Elementary School Clinic

 - Students are allowed to self-administer emergency medications like rescue inhalers, epi-pens, and/or diabetes treatment ONLY if there is:

-o Written permission from the physician, the student may self-medicate, and Individual Health Care Plan is on file in the school health clinic.
+o Written permission from the physician, the student may self-medicate, and an Individual Health Care Plan is on file in the school health clinic.

-o The nurse has counseled the student and parents to determine the competency of the student and make realistic plans.
+o The nurse has counseled the student and parents to determine the student's competency and make realistic plans.

 o The student complies with the campus safety policy.

 - No district employee may administer herbal/dietary supplements unless prescribed by a physician, provided by the parent, and if required by the Individualized Education Program or 504 plan.
 The rationale for this policy is related to the fact that herbal/dietary supplements are not FDA-approved.

 Illness: When to keep your child home – Additional information on my website

-- Students must be fever-free, less than 100 degrees, for 24 hours without fever-reducing medication (ibuprofen/Tylenol) before returning to school.
+- Students must be fever-free, less than 100 degrees, for 24 hours without the use of any fever-reducing medication (such as Motrin/Tylenol) before returning to school.

-- Students vomiting 2 or more times in a 24-hour period unless released by a physician that the cause of vomiting is not infectious and the child is in no danger of dehydration.
+- Students vomiting, unless released by a physician that the cause of vomiting is not infectious and the child is in no danger of dehydration (Dr's note required).

 - Diarrhea or stools with blood or mucus.